 Japanese designer Fujiwo Ishimoto joins Marimekko.
 During his career at Marimekko, he designs about 400 magical textile patterns.

 Katsuji Wakisaka designs Bo Boo, a Marimekko classic featuring cars, trucks and buses.
 The pattern immediately wins over both children and playful adults.
-Especially in the United States, Bo Boo inspires a wonderfully varied and colourful assortment of products, including bedcovers, towels, bags and tableware.
+Especially in the United States, Bo Boo inspires a wonderfully varied and colorful assortment of products, including bed linen, towels, bags and tableware.
 Wakisaka, who joined Marimekko in 1968, is the first of many Japanese designers to work for Marimekko.

 Marimekko’s dark moment